tillg/filmz/readme.md

 Features in no specific order:

-* Disallow adding the same movie twice.
 * Add a field when I added a film.
+* Add rating from IMDB and from the user.
 * Sort options: By alphabet, by date added, by rating.
-* Add rating from IMDB and from the user.
-*
 * Share a movie with a friend.

 Technical playgrounds & toys on my list: